suvDev/MyOldSchool/README.md

 # MyOldSchool
-It is a basic application as of now which is primarily focused on student database management.
+It is a basic application as of now which is primarily focused on student database management and is based on <b>Spring</b>.
 It contains some queries to insert, update, delete and add data into the mysql database and uses Restful web services to access and perform these operations.

 <b>Database:</b> MySql 8.0.21